 Over the course of this study, the number of cities with BSF policies increased from six to eleven.
 As more cities adopt BSF, the need for a better understanding of BSF and polices used to create and regulate becomes more pressing.
 There will not be a policy suitable for all cities, and when creating a policy, cities should consider the volatility associated with its top revenue sources, income per capita, and vulnerability to unemployment.
 While a withdrawal policy will be beneficial to limit excessive use of the fund, it should not be so restrictive that money cannot be accessed when needed.
 Along similar lines, establishing a minimum amount to be in a BSF will ensure there is money available during an economic downturn.
 However, the minimum needs to be flexible to allow the funds to be used during a recession.
 The minimum policy could include a plan to replenish the funds if they are drawn down.

 Kesselring, Lauren, "Did Municipal Stabilization Funds Effectively Smooth Expenditures During the Great Recession?"
 (2016).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 250.